machadoborges1/scc-protocol/offchain/docs/4-security-and-scaling.md

-# 4. Segurança e Escalabilidade (Pós-MVP)
+# 4. Security and Scalability (Post-MVP)

-**Status:** Proposto
+**Status:** Proposed

-Este documento descreve futuras melhorias de arquitetura para aumentar a segurança, eficiência e escalabilidade do Keeper Bot, focando em tópicos de nível de produção.
+This document describes future architectural improvements to increase the security, efficiency, and scalability of the Keeper Bot, focusing on production-level topics.

-## 1. MEV Awareness: Proteção Contra Front-Running
+## 1. MEV Awareness: Protection Against Front-Running

 ### 1.1.
-O Risco Atual
+The Current Risk

-O `TransactionManager` atual envia as transações de `startAuction` para a mempool pública.
-Isso expõe o bot a estratégias de MEV (Maximal Extractable Value), principalmente **front-running**.
-Um bot "searcher" pode detectar nossa transação, copiá-la com uma taxa de gás maior e iniciar o leilão antes de nós, capturando qualquer oportunidade de lucro associada.
+The current `TransactionManager` sends `startAuction` transactions to the public mempool.
+This exposes the bot to MEV (Maximal Extractable Value) strategies, primarily **front-running**.
+A "searcher" bot can detect our transaction, copy it with a higher gas fee, and initiate the auction before us, capturing any associated profit opportunity.

 ### 1.2.
-Solução Proposta: Transações Privadas
+Proposed Solution: Private Transactions

-Para mitigar este risco, o `TransactionManager` deve ser modificado para suportar o envio de transações através de um **relay privado**, como o [Flashbots](https://docs.flashbots.net/).
+To mitigate this risk, the `TransactionManager` should be modified to support sending transactions through a **private relay**, such as [Flashbots](https://docs.flashbots.net/).

--   **Fluxo de Implementação:**
+-   **Implementation Flow:**
-    1. Integrar um cliente de relay privado (ex: `flashbots-ethers-provider-bundle` ou uma implementação customizada com `viem`).
+    1. Integrate a private relay client (e.g., `flashbots-ethers-provider-bundle` or a customized implementation with `viem`).
-    2. Modificar a função `startAuction` no `TransactionManager` para, em vez de `walletClient.writeContract`, construir e enviar um "bundle" de transações para o endpoint do Flashbots.
+    2. Modify the `startAuction` function in `TransactionManager` to, instead of `walletClient.writeContract`, build and send a transaction "bundle" to the Flashbots endpoint.
-    3. O bundle conteria a nossa transação de liquidação e uma transação de gorjeta para o minerador.
+    3. The bundle would contain our liquidation transaction and a tip transaction for the miner.
-    4. Isso garante que nossa transação não seja visível na mempool pública, tornando o front-running impossível.
+    4. This ensures that our transaction is not visible in the public mempool, making front-running impossible.

-## 2. Key Management: Gerenciamento Seguro de Chaves
+## 2. Key Management: Secure Key Management

 ### 2.1.
-O Risco Atual
+The Current Risk

-Atualmente, a chave privada do keeper é lida de um arquivo `.env`.
-Em um ambiente de produção, se o servidor for comprometido, a chave é instantaneamente roubada, dando ao atacante controle total sobre os fundos e as funções do keeper.
+Currently, the keeper's private key is read from an `.env` file.
+In a production environment, if the server is compromised, the key is instantly stolen, giving the attacker full control over the keeper's funds and functions.

 ### 2.2.
-Solução Proposta: Cofre de Segredos (Secrets Vault)
+Proposed Solution: Secrets Vault

-A prática correta é que a chave privada **nunca** esteja em texto plano no mesmo ambiente que a aplicação.
+The correct practice is that the private key should **never** be in plain text in the same environment as the application.

--   **Arquitetura Recomendada:**
+-   **Recommended Architecture:**
-    1.  **Armazenamento:** A chave privada deve ser armazenada em um serviço de cofre centralizado e seguro, como **AWS KMS**, **Azure Key Vault** ou **HashiCorp Vault**.
+    1.  **Storage:** The private key should be stored in a centralized and secure vault service, such as **AWS KMS**, **Azure Key Vault**, or **HashiCorp Vault**.
-    2.  **Lógica de Assinatura:** O `TransactionManager` deve ser refatorado.
-Em vez de usar `privateKeyToAccount` para carregar a chave em memória, ele usaria o SDK do serviço de cofre para **solicitar uma assinatura de transação**.
+    2.  **Signing Logic:** The `TransactionManager` should be refactored.
+Instead of using `privateKeyToAccount` to load the key into memory, it would use the vault service's SDK to **request a transaction signature**.
-    3. O `TransactionManager` construiria a transação não assinada, a enviaria para o serviço de cofre, e o serviço a devolveria assinada, sem nunca expor a chave privada à aplicação.
+    3. The `TransactionManager` would build the unsigned transaction, send it to the vault service, and the service would return it signed, without ever exposing the private key to the application.

--   **Vantagens:**
+-   **Advantages:**
-    -   **Segurança Máxima:** A chave privada nunca sai do ambiente seguro do cofre.
+    -   **Maximum Security:** The private key never leaves the secure vault environment.
-    -   **Auditoria:** Todas as tentativas de acesso e uso da chave são registradas e auditáveis no serviço de cofre.
+    -   **Auditing:** All attempts to access and use the key are logged and auditable in the vault service.

-## 3. Alternativas Descentralizadas para Key Management (Pós-MVP Avançado)
+## 3. Decentralized Alternatives for Key Management (Advanced Post-MVP)

-Embora um cofre centralizado seja o padrão da indústria para proteger operadores de bots, o ecossistema Web3 oferece soluções descentralizadas para o gerenciamento de chaves, adequadas para os mais altos níveis de segurança.
+While a centralized vault is the industry standard for protecting bot operators, the Web3 ecosystem offers decentralized solutions for key management, suitable for the highest levels of security.

 ### 3.1.
 MPC (Multi-Party Computation)

--   **O que é?** MPC é uma técnica criptográfica onde uma única chave privada é dividida em múltiplos "pedaços" (shards), e cada pedaço é armazenado por um computador diferente.
-Para assinar uma transação, um quórum pré-definido desses computadores precisa cooperar em um protocolo de comunicação **off-chain**.
-O ponto crucial é que a chave privada completa **nunca** é reconstruída em um único lugar.
+-   **What is it?** MPC is a cryptographic technique where a single private key is split into multiple "shards," and each shard is stored by a different computer.
+To sign a transaction, a predefined quorum of these computers needs to cooperate in an **off-chain** communication protocol.
+The crucial point is that the complete private key is **never** reconstructed in a single place.
--   **Quem Usa?** Custodiantes institucionais (Fireblocks, Copper), provedores de carteira (ZenGo, Coinbase WaaS) e pontes (bridges) cross-chain.
+-   **Who Uses It?** Institutional custodians (Fireblocks, Copper), wallet providers (ZenGo, Coinbase WaaS), and cross-chain bridges.
--   **Aplicação no Projeto:** Poderíamos substituir a única chave do keeper por um "anel" de múltiplos servidores rodando um nó MPC.
-Uma liquidação só seria assinada se, por exemplo, 3 de 5 servidores concordassem, eliminando o risco de um único servidor ser comprometido.
+-   **Application in the Project:** We could replace the single keeper key with a "ring" of multiple servers running an MPC node.
+A liquidation would only be signed if, for example, 3 out of 5 servers agreed, eliminating the risk of a single server being compromised.

 ### 3.2.
 DVT (Distributed Validator Technology)

--   **O que é?** DVT é uma tecnologia focada em resolver um problema similar para validadores de Proof-of-Stake.
-Ela distribui as responsabilidades e a chave de um único validador entre um cluster de nós que devem chegar a um consenso antes de assinar uma mensagem. É uma solução híbrida, com contratos **on-chain** para gerenciar os clusters e comunicação **off-chain** entre os nós.
+-   **What is it?** DVT is a technology focused on solving a similar problem for Proof-of-Stake validators.
+It distributes the responsibilities and the key of a single validator among a cluster of nodes that must reach a consensus before signing a message.
+It is a hybrid solution, with **on-chain** contracts to manage clusters and **off-chain** communication between nodes.
--   **Quem Usa?** Protocolos de Liquid Staking (Lido) e projetos de infraestrutura focados em DVT (SSV Network, Obol Network).
+-   **Who Uses It?** Liquid Staking protocols (Lido) and infrastructure projects focused on DVT (SSV Network, Obol Network).
--   **Aplicação no Projeto:** Embora seja mais focada em validadores, os princípios do DVT poderiam ser adaptados para criar um comitê descentralizado de keepers, onde as ações são coordenadas e validadas on-chain antes da execução. É uma abordagem mais complexa, mas totalmente alinhada com a filosofia de descentralização.
+-   **Application in the Project:** Although more focused on validators, DVT principles could be adapted to create a decentralized committee of keepers, where actions are coordinated and validated on-chain before execution.
+It is a more complex approach, but fully aligned with the philosophy of decentralization.